cosmos/modules/incubator/faucet/README.md

 Step 6.2: mint some coins for new address.

 Since a new address can not send a tx, it's not possible to mint for itself.
 You have to ask someone to mint for you, then you can mint youself.

+**Alternative Approach: (Recommended)**

+Publish a mnemonic whose corresponding account(Let's call faucet account) has been actived on blockchain, therefore everyone can import this account and use it to mint for his/her new address.

+The faucet account don't need have a large amount of tokens in it.

 ```
 iMac:~ liangping$ nscli tx faucet mintfor cosmos17l3gw079cn5x9d3pqa0jk0xhrw2mt358xvw555 --from ping --chain-id test -y
 {